Thorp T-211: Development

+John Thorp started the initial design for a small two-seat light aircraft, which became the T-11, while he was working at Lockheed's Vega Division, developing it in parallel with the single-seat Little Dipper.
+Following the end of the Second World War, Thorp left Lockheed and set up his own company in Burbank, California to build the T-11, soon moving to Van Nuys.
+The first prototype, registration NX-91301, made its maiden flight on August 15, 1946.

 Thorp constructed eight prototypes, had the design certified by the FAA but was unable to find a foothold in the Cessna-dominated post-war US market.
 The original prototypes were powered by a 65 hp Lycoming engine.
-Novel features of the Sky Skooter include an all-movable horizontal stabilizer and externally ribbed wings and tailplane.
+Novel features of the Sky Scooter include an all-movable horizontal stabilizer and externally ribbed wings and tailplane.
 The wings were corrugated to impart stiffness, each wing needing only three internal ribs.
 This feature simplified construction, reduced the number of rivets (and weight), and helped control the spanwise flow of air over the wings.
 The T-211 was developed with a 90-horsepower Continental upgrade in 1953.
 The project was therefore shelved until the homebuilding boom saw the rights to the aircraft acquired first by Adams Industries and then by Thorp Aero in the 1970s, the latter firm building five examples as the Thorp Arrow or T-211 Aero Sport built in Sturgis Kentucky, but only sold overseas or to part 141 operations due to current liability laws.
 The kits were then manufactured by AD Aerospace in the United Kingdom and Venture Light Aircraft in the United States.

 IndUS Aviation began production of the T-211 according to the guidelines of Light Sport Aircraft in the mid-2000s.
 The Thorp T-211 was the first US-designed Special Light Sport Aircraft to receive certification from the Federal Aviation Administration.
 The light-sport version uses the 120 hp Jabiru 3300 engine, while the type certified version uses a 100 hp Continental O-200 engine and is equipped for both VFR and IFR flying.

 In 2010, the aircraft was also back in production as a kit aircraft by AD Aerospace of Manchester, United Kingdom.
 This model is powered by a four-cylinder 100 hp Continental O-200 or a six-cylinder 120 hp Jabiru 3300 powerplant.